rlleshi/MachineLearning/README.md

 Different Machine Learning projects including complete pipelines for data collection, cleaning and modelling.

-## The Machine Learning Pipeline utilized for every algorithm
+## The Machine Learning Pipeline utilized for every project
 1. Question and required data
 2. Acquire the data
 3. Data preprocessing